 Thanatos is a dark and evil wizard who is hired by Emperor Vandole to assist him in his quest of ruling the world.
 Thanatos, however, has plans of his own, and is responsible for the kidnapping of Dyluck.
 The heroes will have to fight Thanatos in the form of the Dark Lich.

-These would be mana seed theives are not very bright, the heroes will have to thwart their attempts to steal the mana seeds several times.
-The heroes never directly fight the Scorpian Army, but instead their robots Kilroy and Kettle Kin.
+These would be mana seed thieves are not very bright but quite tenacious, and the heroes have to thwart their attempts to steal the mana seeds several times.
+The heroes never directly fight the Scorpion Army, but instead their robots Kilroy and Kettle Kin.

 Secret of Mana plays like other Action/RPG games of the time, such as Legend of Zelda: A Link to the Past.
-The directional pad moves your character around, and the face buttons are used for attacking, activating items and dialogue, and opening the game's unique " ring" menu system.
+The directional pad moves the currently controller character around, and the face buttons are used for attacking, activating items and dialogue, and opening the game's unique " ring" menu system.

 There are three characters playable in the game, and all are on-screen for the majority of the game.
 When not under player control, a character's actions are assumed by the game's artificial intelligence (AI), following the player character around and attacking on their own.
 This AI has a notoriously weak path-finding system, often causing characters to get stuck.
 The game provides an "action grid," where the behavior of an AI controlled ally can be tweaked.
 There are various settings between aggressive and defensive, and the power level of attacks can be adjusted.
 The player can also use the AI allies "ring menu" to cast magic.
 With the use of a multi-tap peripheral, all three characters can be player-controlled, making Secret of Mana one of the first co-op console games with more than two players.
 This occasionally had unintended consequences as the players could attempt to go different directions, 'trapping' all the players in the active screen and preventing forward momentum.